 In addition to policy development and lobbying efforts, the Legislative Department encourages the membership to become more involved in legislative activities such as county legislative meetings and political forums.
 Without a doubt, the political strength of Georgia Farm Bureau is derived from the involvement of the statewide membership.

-To see state and national district maps for Georgia lawmakers, visit our Congressional and State District Information Page.
+To see state and national district maps for Georgia lawmakers, you can visit our Congressional and State District Information Page.